chihuahua 4 months ago

 Thinking about it, this could also be an interesting test on how far AI has come.
 When will I be able to hand the above text to an LLM and get out an HTML page with all the code that satisfies the above criteria?

-• offsky a day ago
+• offsky 4 months ago

 I tried adding deep zoom to mine, https://www.zazow.com but it became way too slow.
 Arbitrary precision math is just orders of magnitude slower, at least in the way that I understand it.
 I am not a mathematician.

-• hermitcrab a day ago
+• hermitcrab 4 months ago

 >When will I be able to hand the above text to an LLM and get out an HTML page with all the code that satisfies the above criteria?